ReaVolution was developed by Jean-Loup Pecquais, between Orléans and Paris, from 2019 to 2020.

 ReaVolution is an attempt to provide a customization to Reaper standard configuration in order to simplify its integration to Spat Revolution and provide a complete simple immersive audio creation package.

 At the base of ReaVolution is Reaper, a DAW developed by Cockos.
 It is a very stable and fully-featured DAW with lots of customization possibilities.
-With its high track channel count capacities on support for any speaker arrangements, it is one the most complete flexible DAW regarding immersive sound production.
+With its high track channel count capacities on support for any speaker arrangements, it is one of the most complete flexible DAW regarding immersive sound production.

 As the default configuration of Reaper is somehow of a blank slate to create your immersive sound workflow, ReaVolution provides a start point and customization that makes any first approach to Reaper and Spat work like a charm…